Sinatra Sessions Revisited

 Written by Karen Morris - told to Karen Morris by Robert Fentress

-Robert Fentress & Frank Sinatra
+Robert Fentress, Frank Sinatra (1983)

-Robert Fentress & Frank Sinatra
+Robert Fentress, Frank Sinatra (1983)

 ROBERT FENTRESS is best known as an accomplished Hollywood producer, credited and associated with the incredibly popular science fiction action feature film, Total Recall, starring Arnold Schwarzenegger.

-But for many decades, Robert has also been a long-time Frank Sinatra devotee, with a truly unique grasp of Sinatra's music, on par with any serious Sinatraphile.
+Robert has also been a long-time Frank Sinatra devotee, with a truly unique grasp of Sinatra's music, on par with any serious Sinatraphile.

 But what was it like being there at that Sinatra/Basie session?